 Careful with Those Clauses

 This case may be compared to Banner Health System v.
 NLRB (2017), in which an employer’s confidentiality clauses were found to be too broad.
-In that case, according to Wolters Kluwer, the confidentiality clause in question prohibited discussion of “private employee information (such as salaries, disciplinary action, etc.) that is not shared by the employee.”
+In that case, the confidentiality clause in question prohibited discussion of “private employee information (such as salaries, disciplinary action, etc.) that is not shared by the employee.”
 This was ruled as overbroad and infringing on the Section 7 rights of employees to discuss their working conditions.

 It should be noted, however, that Banner Health System upheld the confidentiality clause pertaining to workplace investigations.
 Banner Health maintained a “categorical non-disclosure rule” regarding investigations.
 So even Banner Health System can be cited in favor of clauses in employee handbooks requiring confidentiality among employees regarding ongoing workplace investigations.

 The Boeing case did not concern workplace investigations but did touch upon an employer’s rule affecting the rights of workers to discuss working conditions.
 Specifically, Boeing had a no-camera rule in its workplace.
 According to an NLRB press release, the “Board concluded that Boeing lawfully maintained a no-camera rule that prohibited employees from using camera-enabled devices to capture images or video without a valid business need and an approved camera permit.”
 Further, “The Board majority reasoned that the rule potentially affected the exercise of NLRA rights, but that the impact was comparatively slight and outweighed by important justifications, including national security concerns.”